5/29/26

 These tactics problems, along with the book Sharpen Your Tactics, helped me improve from 1800 to 1900.

-The books 300 Most Important Chess Positions and Practical Chess Exercises, together with the 1,000 problems in the Shredder app—which I enjoy so much that I have worked through them roughly 30 times—helped me improve from 1900 to 2000.
+The books 300 Most Important Chess Positions and Practical Chess Exercises, together with the 1,000 problems in the Shredder app—which I enjoy so much that I have worked through them at least 30 times—helped me improve from 1900 to 2000.

 Benko Gambit Opening Trap